fernand0aguilar/how_to_software_engineer/README.md

 # Requirements Engineering

+Software requirements express the needs and constraints placed on a software product that contribute to the solution of some real-world problem.
+The process-based breakdown reflects the fact that the requirements process, if it is to be successful, must be considered as a process involving complex, tightly coupled activities (both sequential and concurrent), rather than as a discrete, one-off activity performed at the outset of a software development project.

+By thinking on the requirements it is possible to calculate what is the cost and the resources needed to actualize the development of the system.

 ### Module 00 - Brainstorming
 * Start with why?
 * Vision - What is the system / problem we are solving?